Nice3point/RevitTemplates/docs/Publishing-the-Release.md

 Releases are managed by creating new [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 A tag in Git used to capture a snapshot of the project at a particular point in time, with the ability to roll back to a previous version.

+The build system uses [GitVersion.Tool](https://gitversion.net/docs/) to automatically determine the Release version based on the Git history and tags.
+If a tag is present on the current commit, the version will match the tag.
+If no tag is specified, the tool automatically generates a pre-release version based on the branch name and commit history.

 Tags must follow the format `version` or `version-stage.n.date` for pre-releases, where:

 - **version** specifies the version of the release: